lexibank/tlopo/out/vol3/chapter7.md

 Garcinia species grow in all sizes from small shrubs to tall canopy trees.
 The best known species is G. mangostana, the mangosteen, which grows up to 25 m high, but this is not indigenous to Oceania.
 The only indigenous species reported by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 376-377) in the Bismarcks is G. novo-guineensis (syn.
 G. warburgiana ), a tree just 5-10 m tall with small white flowers.
 It contains, especially in the roots, yellow latex which is used on New Ireland for painting ancestor pictures.
 This yellow is greenish and lighter than that from Curcuma (ch.l3, §5.1).

-Another species found in NW Island Mellanesia is G. pseudoguttifera (syn.
+Another species found in NW Island Melanesia is G. pseudoguttifera (syn.
 G. pancheri), a tree up to 25m high ([Wheatley 1992](../references.md#source-Wheatley1992): 112).
 It is not found in the Bismarcks but occurs from Bougainville to Tonga.
 It has edible fruit and displays the considerable variation that reflects former cultivation ([Walter & Sam 2002](../references.md#source-WalterandSam2002)).
 Taller Garcinia species appear to play a greater role in the rain forests of Bougainville than of the Bismarcks ([Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998): 61).

 Wood from an unnamed Garcinia species is used for axe handles on New Britain and for rafters both there and in the Admiralties ([Floyd 1954](../references.md#source-Floyd1954), [Arentz et al. 1989](../references.md#source-Arentzetal1989), [O'Collins & Lamothe 1989](../references.md#source-OCollinsandLamothe1989)).

-Very little information is available to help us determine the denotata of the species below, but it is a reasonable inference that POc &ast;bulu denoted the small Garcinia novo-guineensis, as this is present in the Bismarcks (and is the gloss of the Motu reflex).
+Very little information is available to help us determine the denotata of the species below, but it is a reasonable inference that POc _&ast;bulu_ denoted the small Garcinia novo-guineensis, as this is present in the Bismarcks (and is the gloss of the Motu reflex).

 <table>
 <tr>